Eating disorder: Celiac disease

 People with gastrointestinal disorders may be more risk of developing disordered eating practices than the general population, principally restrictive eating disturbances.
 An association of anorexia nervosa with celiac disease has been found.
 The role that gastrointestinal symptoms play in the development of eating disorders seems rather complex.
 Some authors report that unresolved symptoms prior to gastrointestinal disease diagnosis may create a food aversion in these persons, causing alterations to their eating patterns.
 Other authors report that greater symptoms throughout their diagnosis led to greater risk.
 It has been documented that some people with celiac disease, irritable bowel syndrome or inflammatory bowel disease who are not conscious about the importance of strictly following their diet, choose to consume their trigger foods to promote weight loss.
 On the other hand, individuals with good dietary management may develop anxiety, food aversion and eating disorders because of concerns around cross contamination of their foods.
 Some authors suggest that medical professionals should evaluate the presence of an unrecognized celiac disease in all people with eating disorder, especially if they present any gastrointestinal symptom (such as decreased appetite, abdominal pain, bloating, distension, vomiting, diarrhea or constipation), weight loss, or growth failure; and also routinely ask celiac patients about weight or body shape concerns, dieting or vomiting for weight control, to evaluate the possible presence of eating disorders, specially in women.

 Environmental influences

 Child maltreatment

 Child abuse which encompasses physical, psychological, and sexual abuse, as well as neglect, has been shown to approximately triple the risk of an eating disorder.
-Sexual abuse appears to be about double the risk of bulimia; however, the association is less clear for anorexia.
+Sexual abuse appears to double the risk of bulimia; however, the association is less clear for anorexia nervosa.
 The risk for individuals developing eating disorders increases if the individual grew up in an invalidating environment where displays of emotions were often punished.
 Abuse that has also occurred in childhood produces intolerable difficult emotions that cannot be expressed in a healthy manner.
 Eating disorders come in as an escape coping mechanism, as a means to control and avoid overwhelming negative emotions and feelings.
 Those who report physical or sexual maltreatment as a child are at an increased risk of developing an eating disorder.